Change Begins at Home: Can Gifting Bins Nudge a Change?

 1,000 guests to avoid “What will people say?”50 loved ones; Invest the rest in an Index Fund.

-Designer birthday themes for the “Gram.”A day at the park; Adding to the child’s education fund.
+Designer birthday themes for social media updates.A day at the park; Adding to the child’s education fund.

-Buying a car to “match” the neighbors.Driving a reliable car; Buying back your time.
+Upgrading a car just to match the neighbors.Driving a reliable car; Buying back your time and peace.

 Be Brave Enough to be “Boring”

 Jagan’s “non-invite” was a gift.
-It was a reminder that we don’t owe anyone a performance of our success.
+It wasn’t about being rude; it was a reminder that we don’t owe anyone a performance of our success.

-True status isn’t about having the most expensive decorations in the neighborhood; it’s about having the peace of mind to know you are financially secure and your family is happy.
+True wealth isn’t about having the most expensive decorations or the loudest celebrations; it’s about having the peace of mind to know you are financially secure and your family is genuinely happy.

-Before your next big spend, ask yourself: “Would I still do this if I couldn’t post a single photo of it online?”
+Before making our next big spend, it is worth asking ourselves a gentle question: “Would I still choose this if I couldn’t share it with the world online?”

 *This blog post has been refined using Gemini.